wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 }
 ```

 And now we can run the program, seeing that when a restaurant is offline we receive a message notifying so, and when restaurants go online we are updated to the new status.
 I suggest trying the app in the morning and seeing as restaurants suddenly open for lunch.
-It's very fun to get the push notifications from Facebook Messenger arrive on your phone!
+It's very fun to get the push notifications from Facebook Messenger to arrive on your phone!

 ## Some Code Clean Up

 Although the code above works, it will act erratically.
 This is because the intervalID which is returned from setInterval() is never cleared. ([Read more here](https://developer.mozilla.org/en-US/docs/Web/API/setInterval)) We can do a few things to clean up our code.
 And we'll create the code which will also allow us to keep track of multiple requests and implement jobs in the future.

-First let's modify our `RESTAURANT_IS_OFFLINE` global variable.
-We've been keeping track of quite a few pieces of information; the current requested restaurant's name, it's online status, and whether we should ping the user.
+First, let's modify our `RESTAURANT_IS_OFFLINE` global variable.
+We've been keeping track of quite a few pieces of information; the current requested restaurant's name, its online status, and whether we should ping the user.
 Additionally, we'll now keep track of our `intervalId`.
-To make our code easier to adjust, say we want to check every 30 seconds, we'll move our timeout limit into it's own variable as well.
+To make our code easier to adjust, say we want to check every 30 seconds, we'll move our timeout limit into its own variable as well.
 So we can decouple our `RESTAURANT_IS_OFFLINE` variable into:

 ```javascript
 const TIMEOUT = 600000;